beetbox/beets/docs/plugins/lastgenre.rst

     lastgenre:
         count: 3

-Comma-separated lists of up to 3 genres will then be used instead of single genres.
+Comma-separated lists of up to *count* genres will then be used instead of single genres.

 `Last.fm`_ provides a popularity factor aka *weight* for each *tag* ranging from 100 for the most popular *tag* down to 0 for the least popular *tags*.